usnistgov/5gdeploy/docs/INSTALL.md

 ## Secondary Host

 See [multi-host deployment](multi-host.md) page for concepts of multi-host deployment.
-For a multi-host deployment, a *secondary* host requires only:
+For a multi-host deployment, a *secondary* host needs only:

 * Docker Engine
 * gtp5g kernel module, if used